mesonbuild/meson/docs/markdown/Quick-guide.md

 ```
 *Due to our frequent release cycle and development speed, distro packaged software may quickly become outdated.*

-Installation using python
+Installation using Python
 --
 Requirements: **pip3**

-The best way to receive the most up-to-date version of mesonbuild.
+The best way to receive the most up-to-date version of Mesonbuild.

 Install as a local user:
 ```console
 $ pip3 install --user meson
 ```
 Install as root:
 ```console
 $ pip3 install meson